 - 1⁄4 tsp. ground nutmeg

 - 1⁄2 cup coconut milk

-- Meanwhile, using a small food processor, spice grinder, or mortar and pestle, grind together the cardamom, garlic, ginger, and cinnamon to make a chunky paste.
+- Meanwhile, use a small food processor or mortar and pestle to grind together the cardamom, garlic, ginger, and cinnamon stick to make a chunky paste.

-- In a wok or large, deep pan, heat the coconut oil over medium-high heat until almost smoking.
-Add the prepared spice mixture and the coriander and cook, stirring constantly, for 1 minute.
-One at a time but working quickly, stir in the pandan leaf (if using), curry leaves, chiles, lemongrass, and shallot.
-Lower the heat to medium and stir in the salt, chili powder, turmeric, tomato, and goraka; let cook, stirring occasionally, 2–3 minutes.
-Add the fish, tossing gently to adhere the seasoning to all sides.
-Cover and let cook for about 30 seconds, then stir in the black pepper, cumin, cinnamon, clove, nutmeg, and ¾ cup water; let cook 5 minutes.
-Add the coconut milk and adjust the heat so the mixture simmers; cover and cook for 5 minutes until the fish is cooked through.
-Taste and adjust seasoning if necessary, and serve.
+- In a wok or large skillet, heat the coconut oil over medium-high heat until nearly smoking.
+Add the spice paste and coriander and cook, stirring constantly, for 1 minute.
+Working one at a time, stir in all of the following ingredients: pandan leaf pieces (if using), curry leaves, chiles, lemongrass, and shallots.
+Lower the heat to medium, then add the salt, chili powder, turmeric, tomato, and reserved goraka; bring to a simmer, then add the tuna, tossing gently to coat.
+Cover and cook for about 30 seconds, then stir in the black pepper, cumin, cinnamon, clove, nutmeg, and ¾ cup water; cook 5 minutes.
+Add the coconut milk and adjust the heat to simmer; cover and cook until the fish is cooked through, 4–5 minutes.
+Taste and adjust the seasoning as needed before serving.